-In the short-term, it is most likely that modifications to the 4SM will dominate model evolution.
+In the short-term, it is most likely that modifications to the FSM will dominate model evolution.
 These modifications will minimally reflect fundamental advances in activity research, and may include tour and activity generation models, explicit treatment of the temporal dimension, and greater reflection of constraints on travel and activities.
 Internally consistent feedback may or may not be possible within the conventional framework, but this issue must also be addressed with activity-based models, particularly with incremental applications as components of conventional models.
-Activity-based frameworks such as that being implemented with TRANSIMS in Portland may gain a foothold in practice due to their methodological familiarity with practitioners and fit within the conventional framework.
+Activity-based frameworks such as that implemented in TRANSIMS may gain a foothold in practice due to its methodological familiarity with practitioners and fit within the conventional framework.

-In the moderate-term, it is likely that computational process models will achieve operational status, although many questions remain regarding the practical application of microsimulation for forecasting and policy analysis.
+In the medium-term, it is likely that computational process models will achieve operational status, although questions remain regarding the practical application of microsimulation for forecasting and policy analysis.
 Further contributions to activity theory and conceptual frameworks are likely, contributions which will likely spur further methodological development.
-In the long-run, the potential of concepts such as selforganizing models, emergent behavior, and agent-based simulation is great, but these approaches are most distant from the state-of-the-practice.
-Related modeling issues involving planning under uncertainty, dynamic assignment, vehicle simulation, and impact modeling (among many others) will influence and be influenced by advanced in activity-based approaches.
+In the long-run, the potential of concepts such as self-organizing models, emergent behavior, and agent-based simulation is significant, but these approaches are most distant from the state-of-the-practice.
+Related modeling issues involving planning under uncertainty, dynamic assignment, vehicle simulation, and impact modeling (among many others) will influence and be influenced by advances in activity-based approaches.

-Data Needs
+6.2 Data Needs

-Yes, at least until activity behavior is truly understood, more complex data, of better quality and quantity, is needed.
-The ability to collect, store, process, and analyze comprehensive data sets will allow data mining and comprehensive research and evaluation.
-The use of surveys to assess the dynamics of change (panel surveys, direct monitoring of travel via advances in sensor technology) will greatly influence the development of activity-based models.
+At least until activity behavior is truly understood, more complex data, of better quality and quantity, is needed.
+The increasing ability to collect, store, process, and analyze comprehensive data sets will allow data mining and comprehensive research and evaluation.
+The use of surveys to assess the dynamics of change (panel surveys, direct monitoring of travel via advances in sensor technology) should greatly influence the development of activity-based models.
 Geographical Information Systems (GIS), internet-based survey research, real-time surveillance via Global Positioning Systems (GPS) and cellular technology, and the integration of Advanced Transportation Management Systems (ATMS) with travel forecasting models will provide new sources of data and facilitate model development.

-Policy Applications
+6.3 Policy Applications

-It is strange that the earliest activity-based work did explicitly address policy application (e.g., Jones et.al., 1983) while much if not most of what has followed has been directed toward advancing the methodological state of the art rather than the state of the practice.
+It is strange that the earliest activity-based work did explicitly address policy application (e.g., Jones et al., 1983) while much if not most of what has followed has been directed toward advancing the methodological state of the art rather than the state of the practice.
 Perhaps this is an artifact of model evolution in that partially evolved components contribute little to overall system functionality.

 The current planning model dictated by policy and practice is essentially "predict and provide"; to some degree it has been a self-fulfilling prophesy.
-Future models will need to be sensitive to the impacts of such emerging issues as the growth in information technology, the general aging of the population, saturation in car ownership levels, and sustainability cities and sustainable transport.
-Current policy issues of interest include generated traffic.
-Care must be exercised to insure that future model systems can distinguish between traffic that is essentially diverted (in terms of route, mode, destination, or timing) and that which is induced (new trips in response to policy implementation).
+Future models will need to be sensitive to the impacts of such emerging issues as the growth in information technology, the general aging of the population, saturation in car ownership levels, and the sustainability of cities and transport systems.
+A current policy issues of interest is induced traffic, but care must be exercised to ensure that future model systems can distinguish between traffic that is essentially diverted (in terms of route, mode, destination, or timing) and that which is induced (new trips and activities in response to policy implementation).
 This relates to the issue of peak spreading (temporal rather than spatial sprawl), explicitly tied to a model that fully reflects the temporal dimension of travel.

-Where We Are and Where We Are Going
+6.4 Where We Are and Where We Are Going